NateyJayBee/fanuctpp/README.md

 # fanuctpp README

-This is the README for your extension "fanuctpp".
-This extension includes themed sytax for Fanuc (.ls and soon .kl) files, and minor text editor functionality.
+This extension includes themed syntax for Fanuc (.ls and soon .kl) files, and minor text editor functionality.

 ## Features